ginnox1/CanalNetworkDocs_online/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

    - The first letter has always to be an alphabet

-   - No brackets, hyphens, or special characters are allowe, except the under-score symbol.
+   - No brackets, hyphens, or special characters are allowe, except the under-score character.

    - The name must be formatted as [prefx]GEN[suffix]_numbering1_numbering2 ...

+   - Do not use numbers before the first underscore.
+Eg. RTC1_1_2 (This will impact quality of generated text to AutoCAD)

    - GEN must be an exact match to one of the generations defined in the naming style for the project.
+Do not use multiple GENs in one exception, Eg RTC_MC_1.

    - Prefix OR suffix are optional.
 If provided, they must match the prefix or suffix settings defined in the naming style for the project.

+   > Recommended: It is best to use alphabets for the first nubering, although not mandatoru.
+For instance, TC_2_A is better than TC_2_1, becuase subsequent naming for the next TC will continue from TC_2_1.
+This results in two canals of the same name.

 4. Click on `OK` to confirm manual override.
 The naming is applied to the route selected.